 The close connection between religious ideology and warfare is one of the most obvious ancient elements of the Book of Mormon.
 In numerous incidental details, the Book of Mormon reveals the substantial ties between warfare and religion, which parallel patterns in the ancient Near East and in Mesoamerica.
-In his chapter in Warfare in the Book of Mormon, Stephen D. Ricks has demonstrated that certain elements of Israelite patterns of holy war were continued in the Book of Mormon, along with the important ancient idea that success in war was due fundamentally to the will of the gods.
+In his chapter in this volume, Ricks has demonstrated that certain elements of Israelite patterns of holy war were continued in the Book of Mormon, along with the important ancient idea that success in war was due fundamentally to the will of the gods.
 As he has shown, the Book of Mormon mentions activities such as consulting prophets before battle.
 Likewise, a strict purity code for warriors can be seen in the story of Helaman and the stripling warriors.
 An example of ritual destruction of cities in relationship to warfare also appears in the Book of Mormon (see Alma 16:1-11, cf. Deuteronomy 13:12-18).47

-Bruce W. Warren's contribution to Warfare in the Book of Mormon approaches the question of sacral warfare from the Mesoamerican perspective.
+Warren's contribution to this volume approaches the question of sacral warfare from the Mesoamerican perspective.
 Warren demonstrates that the issues of ritual kingship and human sacrifice of war prisoners, which many scholars now see as fundamental elements in Mesoamerican religious and political societies, have interesting parallels in the Book of Mormon.48